aptise/peter_sslers/README.md

 Peter's core tool is a lightweight database-backed `Pyramid` application that can:

-* act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver
+* Act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver
+* Offer a simple API for creating and managing the ACME process.
+Your software talks to Peter, not LetsEncrypt.
-* import existing ssl Certificates
+* Import existing ssl Certificates
-* ease provisioning Certificates onto various servers
+* Ease provisioning Certificates onto various servers across your systems
-* browse certificate data and easily see what needs to be renewed
+* Browse certificate data and easily see what needs to be renewed
+* Interact with the upstream ACME Servers to deal with accounts and pending authorizations, and all that mess.
-* communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
+* Communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
+* Prime a Redis cache with certificate data
-* translate Certificates into different formats
+* Translate Certificates into different formats
-* be the source of lots of puns!
+* Be the source of lots of puns!

 Peter ships alongside a `Lua` `opm` module for the `OpenResty` framework on the `Nginx` server which will:

-* dynamically request Certificates from a primed `Redis` cache
+* Dynamically request Certificates from a primed `Redis` cache
-* store data in shared `Nginx` worker memory and
+* Store data in shared `Nginx` worker memory and
-* expose routes to flush the worker shared memory or expire select keys.
+* Expose routes to flush the worker shared memory or expire select keys.

 The `OpenResty` module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your `OpenResty`/`Nginx` server via the `opm` package installer.
 It has been used in production for several years.